eweitz/ideogram/examples/angular/README.md

 # Ideogram in Angular

 This is a very basic example of integrating Ideogram with [Angular](https://angular.io/).

+More examples showing the breadth of Ideogram's functionality are at https://eweitz.github.io/ideogram/.

 # Install
 ```